Academic Affairs. College of Natural Sciences, Forestry and Agriculture. School of Forest Resources (University of Maine) Records

 Formerly SpC MS 0579.

-Boxes 1-5 were processed by Matthew Revitt and student worker Julia Haberstick, July 2018 and Box 6 by student worker Kari Beaty, November 2019, Raymond H. Fogler Library Special Collections Department.
+Boxes 1-5 were processed by Matthew Revitt and student worker Julia Haberstick, July 2018 and Box 6, Folders 1-10 by student worker Kari Beaty, November 2019, and Box 6, and Folders 11-18 by Matthew Revitt in August 2023, Raymond H. Fogler Library Special Collections Department.
 Processing involved a collection survey and intellectual arrangement into series and the creation of this finding aid.
 Material was rehoused into appropriate archival folders and the boxes and folders numbered and titled using information from ArchivesSpace.

 - Matthew Revitt